MadhumithaMurugaiyan/life-expectancy-ml-analysis/README.md

 I’m transitioning from Biochemistry into Data & AI.
 This project represents my journey from molecules to models — combining research mindset with analytical tools.

 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/madhumitha-murugaiyan-9b59b0191/)
-💖 Thanks for visiting my GitHub!

-—
-*Made with love by Ammu 🌱*